buraglio/forwardingplane.net/content/post/2022-11-04-the-mess-of-ipv6-unique-local-addressing.md

 - Care must be taken when ULA is used because:<!-- wp:list -->

 <!-- wp:list-item -->
-<li>**Operating systems will ignore its existence in the presence of IPv4 without intentional customization, requiring notable operational overhead**
+- **Operating systems will ignore its existence in the presence of IPv4 without intentional customization, requiring notable operational overhead**
 <!-- /wp:list-item -->

 <!-- wp:list-item -->